AlexMax/lexio/README.md

 This method should write `count` bytes from the buffer pointed to by `src`.

 If the write operation encounters a temporary error that implies the operation can be retried - such as `EINTR` - the operation shuold be retried until a result is returned.
 If the write operation is successful, return the number of bytes that were actually written.
+If a condition tantamount to EOF was hit, such as reaching the end of a fixed-length stream, return 0 bytes.
 If an error was encountered, throw an exception.

 #### LexFlush